Harbottle and Jonas – The Beacon | Brook View Records

 Buck Meek is one of those artists whose songs, like well-composed paintings or photographs, manage to perfectly capture mood and atmosphere.
 Even the moment of their recording is preserved in amber, with hisses and background sounds adding to the character of each vignette.
 Two Saviors, the Texas-born and New York-raised songwriter’s latest album, is a veritable gallery of curious little pictures, each awash with the gentle strokes of Meek’s charming vocals.
 The album was recorded over seven days in an old house in New Orleans, with no second takes to spoil the spontaneity of the piece and risk the loss of that aforementioned character.
 “Candle” has a wonderful fragility, even when bolstered by electric piano, pedal steel and some exquisite harmonies.
 “Pocketknife”, whilst simple and sweet, manages to pack all the majestic punch of a hymn.
 The album’s title track is, however, the standout track on this wonderful follow up to Meek’s 2018 debut, boasting a melody and chord structure that would have turned even George Harrison green with envy.

-Candle is included on this week’s edition of the Vaults radio show.
+Candle is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Kirsty Cox – No Headlights | Mountain Fever Records | Review by Liam Wilkinson